Rohitb0304/Recipe-Website-using-Django./README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ```

-Feel free to copy and paste this into your `README.md` file on GitHub.
+This format organizes each section clearly with headings and appropriate Markdown syntax, making it easier to follow and copy-paste into your `README.md` file.